A geometric one-fluid model of superfluid helium-4: A geometric one-fluid model

+If we now add the pair $(s,s^*)$, we obtain the standard momentum density in fluid mechanics, $\rho\nabla\rho^* + \alpha\nabla\alpha^* + s\nabla s^*$, and the standard Poisson bracket of fluid mechanics \cite{dv,mor,grpd,pkg}.
+Note, however, that the number of variables in fluid mechanics is five (mass density, entropy density, and three components of the momentum density), while the number of state variables in the corresponding Clebsch formulation is six (three pairs).
+The step from the Clebsch formulation to fluid mechanics can be thus seen as a reduction.

+In the geometric one-fluid model of superfluid helium-4, we form a fluid-mechanics Poisson bracket from the pairs $(\rho,\rho^*)$ and $(\alpha,\alpha^*)$, which brings the dynamics of density and superfluid velocity.
+The other two pairs, ($s,s^*$) and $(\beta,\beta^*)$, are used to bring the dynamics of entropy density and momentum density of excitations (related to the heat flux).
+If, for instance, we discarded the pair $(\alpha,\alpha^*)$, the superfluid velocity $\vv^s = \mm^{m}/\rho$ would be curl-free.
+Similarly, if we discarded the pair $(\beta,\beta^*)$, the momentum density of excitations would be curl-free, in contrast with the theoretical predictions and experimental observations of phonon vortices \cite{fononi,bao-vortices}.

+If we were to formulate a variational principle for the one-fluid model, we might take the Hamiltonian in terms of the Clebsch variables and get the Lagrangian as the Legendre transformation.
+In this transformation, the conjugate variables would be mapped to the rates of the remaining variables, for instance $\rho^*\rightarrow \partial_t \rho$, etc.

-In particular, the superfluid velocity $\vv_s = \frac{\mm^m}{\rho}$ does not need to be curl-free, in contrast to \cite{Prokrovsii_Khalatnikov76} where the pair of Clebsch variables ($\alpha$, $\alpha^*$) is missing.
+In contrast with \cite{Prokrovsii_Khalatnikov76}, where the pair of Clebsch variables ($\alpha$, $\alpha^*$) was missing, the superfluid velocity $\vv^s = \frac{\mm^m}{\rho}$ does not need to be curl-free in our model.
 If we chose such a simpler Clebsch representation, the superfluid velocity would curl-free and field $\rho^*$ could be interpreted as proportional to the phase of the wave function.
-The pair $(\alpha, \alpha^*)$ brings the freedom to add vortices to $\vv_s$.
+The pair $(\alpha, \alpha^*)$ thus brings the freedom to add vortices to $\vv^s$.

+In summary, the Clebsch formulation provides another formulation of the reversible part of the geometric one-fluid model, as well as a variational formulation.